-PlayStation Vue and Sling TV have emerged as major competition to traditional cable as they offer live TV, on-demand programming, and, in some cases, cloud-based DVR, making them not just suitable cable alternatives, but capable replacements.
-But which service is better?
-In order to help you find the best replacement for your cable subscription, we’ve put together this handy guide, detailing the differences between PlayStation Vue and Sling TV.
-Below, you’ll find a breakdown of each service’s features and content offerings and how they compare.
+PlayStation Vue, Sling TV, and the recently introduced DirecTV Now have emerged as major competition to traditional pay TV offering both live and on-demand programming, and in some cases, cloud-based DVRs, making them capable cable alternatives.
+But which service is best?
+In order to help you find the best replacement for your cable or satellite subscription, we’ve put together this handy guide detailing each service’s features and content offerings and how they compare to each other.

-|PlayStation Vue||Sling TV|
+|PlayStation Vue||Sling TV||DirecTV Now|

-$45/month for 100+ channels
+Elite Slim: $45/month for 90+ channels*

-|$20/month 20+ channels; |
+|Sling Orange: $20/month 20+ channels; |

-$25/month 40+ channels;
+Sling Blue: $25/month 40+ channels;

-$40/month 45+ channels;
+Orange + Blue: $40/month 45+ channels;

 additional channel add-on packs from $5-$15